Environmental, Social & Governance Report

-Our corporate governance includes a feature unique to Northwestern Mutual—the Policyowners' Examining Committee (POEC).
-Each year our Board of Trustees appoints the committee.
-The committee consists of not more than six nor less than three individuals who are either current insurance policy or deferred annuity holders or named insureds under one or more insurance policies issued by the company or a subsidiary.
+Our corporate governance includes a feature unique among U.S. insurers: our Policyowners' Examining Committee (POEC), which includes three to six people appointed each year by the Board of Trustees.
+Members are current policy or deferred annuity holders or named insureds under one or more insurance policies issued by the company or a subsidiary.

-The committee is tasked with evaluating company efforts in any area they wish and to make suggestions for improvement.
-The results of the committee's review are published each year in the Northwestern Mutual Annual Report.
-In addition, the committee's report is shared with the Board of Trustees, and the committee chair meets with the Board to present the committee's findings and recommendations as well as to answer questions the Trustees may have.
+The committee is tasked with evaluating company efforts in any area they wish and suggesting improvements.
+The results of the committee's review are published in the Northwestern Mutual Annual Report, and the committee shares its report with the Board of Trustees.

 Safeguarding your assets, privacy, and data